The-EpaG/trash-cli/README.md

-# Trash CLI
+# Trash

-**Trash CLI** is a command-line utility for managing files and directories in the trash, compliant with the  [XDg Trash specification 1.0](https://specifications.freedesktop.org/trash-spec/1.0/).
+**Trash** is a command-line utility for managing files and directories in the trash, compliant with the  [XDg Trash specification 1.0](https://specifications.freedesktop.org/trash-spec/1.0/).

 ## Features